-The delivery of the Sustainable Development Goals (SDGs) requires an unparalleled level of collaborative action between business, government, DFIs, the UN, NGOs and civil society.
+The delivery of the Sustainable Development Goals (SDGs) and climate action requires an unparalleled level of collaborative action between business, government, DFIs, the UN, NGOs and civil society.
 The types of innovative, systemic and transformational collaboration required go well beyond the typical transactional and contract-based approach organisations are most familiar with.
 Scaling up partnering will require organisations from all sectors to have the institutional competency and readiness to be able to effectively deliver these new forms of collaboration.

 Is your organisation institutionally Fit for Partnering?